 Self-Assessment has been shown to raise students’ achievement significantly (Black & William, 1998; Chappuis & Stiggins, 2002; Rolheiser & Ross, 2001; White & Frederiksen, 1998).
 Confidence and efficacy play a critical role in accurate and meaningful self-assessment and goal setting.
 They are inextricable attitudes and beliefs of both the teacher and the student.
 Efficacy in this context is two-fold.

-One, IT IS the conviction of educators that their actions play a huge role in their students’ academic success.
+- IT IS the conviction of educators that their actions play a huge role in their students’ academic success.

-And two, it is the student’s belief in herself as a learner.
+- It is the student’s belief in herself as a learner.

 Rolheiser, Bower, and Stevahn (2000) argue that self-confidence influences “the learning goals that students set and the effort they devote to accomplishing those goals.
 An upward cycle of learning results when students confidently set learning goals that are moderately challenging yet realistic, and then exert the effort, energy, and resources needed to accomplish those goals” (p.
 35).
 By explicitly teaching students how to set appropriate goals as well as how to assess their work realistically and accurately, teachers can help to promote this upward cycle of learning and self-confidence (Ross, 2006).